 Holiday Unhappiness for Cold Sore Sufferers

 Holidays!
-They should be great days of fantastic fun which contain all manner of adventures, but, if you're a cold sore sufferer, your trip may well start off with THE tingle and then you know you're going to be blighted.
+They should be great days of fantastic fun which contain all manner of adventures, but, if you're no stranger to a fever blister outbreak, your trip may well start off with THE dreaded tingle and then you know you're going to be blighted.

-And while you may be able to pack several tubes of Herstat cold sore treatment in your suitcase, understanding why travel is a trigger for cold sores could help you prevent an outbreak in the first place.
+Of course, the best defence against cold sores is preventing them from happening in the first place.
+So, while you may be able to pack several tubes of Herstat cold sore treatment in your suitcase, which will help speed up the healing process, understanding why travel is a trigger for cold sores could help you prevent an outbreak in the first place.

 Why do cold sores love holidays?

-Pre-holiday stress - Yes, the days leading up to a holiday are rarely calm - there always seems to be last minute work commitments, passports which are suddenly lost, and the horrible fight to keep luggage below the airline's baggage allowance.
-So, many people become overtired and stressed before they set off and this means that their immune system is low.
+Pre-holiday stress - Although we all like to think that holidays are the perfect time to unwind, the days leading up to a holiday are rarely calm.
+There always seems to be last minute work commitments, passports which are suddenly lost, and the horrible fight to keep luggage below the airline's baggage allowance.
+Many people become overtired and stressed before they set off and this means that their immune system is low.

-When a cold sore sufferer's immune system dips this is the time that HSV1 can get to work to produce a cold sore.
+When a cold sore sufferer's immune system dips, the virus takes this opportunity to reactivate and produce a cold sore.
 If the traveller is fighting a cold or minor infection, or the cramped confines of a long haul cabin mean they are breathing recycled air for hours on end, then the body will be working overtime to fight off any spread of infection.
-So, by the time the holiday maker heads for the hotel, a cold sore could already be manifesting.
+By the time the holiday maker heads for the hotel, a cold sore could already be manifesting.

 Pass the sunblock - Strong sunlight is a well-known cold sore trigger for many sufferers and the use of a great quality lip balm with ingredients to help reduce UV-A and UV-B damage will always help.

-What's on the menu - A change of diet can wreak havoc on the skin and it's no lesser problem for cold sore sufferers.
+What's on the menu? - Holidays are often seen a chance to let go a bit, and it's unlikely that you want to be constantly watching what you eat.
+But a change of diet can wreak havoc on the skin and it's no lesser problem for cold sore sufferers.
 A healthy diet which avoids foods high in arginine (such as beer peanuts, cola and chocolate) and is high in Vitamins B, C and E, plus the mineral zinc and amino acid lysine, can go a long way in cold sore prevention.